bplmaps/lmec-main-site/content/event/2022-boston-groundwater-trust-forum-how-climate-change-may-threaten-the-foundations-of-boston.md

 According to **Rob Whitney**, Co-Chair of the Board of Trustees of the Boston Groundwater Trust: “The potential impact of climate change on ground water levels is just now being discussed.
 This forum will explore how climate change and rising temperatures in the future may limit the amount of water to replenish groundwater, and the adverse effect that could have on the wooden pilings that support many of our Boston buildings and homes.”

-_This program, presented in partnership with the **Leventhal Map & Education Center at the Boston Public Library** (LMEC), will be offered to in-person and virtual audiences.
-To learn more about the Boston Groundwater Trust,_ [_visit their website_](https://www.bostongroundwater.org/)_._

-**BPL COVID-19 health and safety protocols:**

-* Program attendees are recommended to wear masks covering the nose and mouth.
-* Read the BPL's latest [COVID-19 guidelines](https://www.bpl.org/faq/covid-19/) for visiting the library.
-* Program performer will remove their mask during the program.
+_This program will be offered in-person in Rabb Hall (Central Library) and virtual via Zoom._